-Some Background: Last year we started a Memorial Fund Board, with the intent to manage the fund, define and determine our future.
+Some Background: 2016 we started a Memorial Fund Board, with the intent to manage the fund, define and determine our future.
 There are fourteen board members, made up of sponsors, volunteers, and friends of Justin.
 The last months of 2018 our focus was to build infrastructure and establish a strategy.
-The board working with a facilitator developed our mission statement, and defined key objectives for 2019.
+The board working with a facilitator developed our mission statement, and defined key objectives for 2018.
 Developing the mission enabled the board to focus on “who we are” and “what do we do”.
 Four committees were also formed, governance, finance, event planning and marketing.
 Early in 2020 we met again for a training session, defined our values, and also our direction going forward.
 We have added additional events, Ladies Night and a Golf Outing, all to support our efforts.

 Another key outcome was a general understanding there was a need to tell our story so we could reach a wider audience, who does not know the history of the fund or the tournament.
 Here is our story:

-Elsbeth Haymon, Joshua Hermann, Ian Finestein, Adam Jaindl, Mike Lackman, Adam Moldavan, Ty Morrell, Eric Roberts, Lynn Schiavone, Ryan Schmidt, Elliot Sheftel, Linda Sheftel, Darryl Shellhammer, Kyle Zinkler
+Elsbeth Haymon, Joshua Hermann, Ian Finestein, Adam Jaindl, Mike Lackman(on leave), Marissa Harper, Lynn Schiavone, Ryan Schmidt, Elliot Sheftel, Linda Sheftel, Darryl Shellhammer, Kyle Zinkler, Sasha Sheftel Zubizarreta

 Ian Finestein is the owner of AR Strength, CrossFit Gym and Personal Training in Allentown.
 He started AR Strength in 2010.
 What started as a studio for Personal Training, evolved into a complete functional fitness gym, offering CrossFit, Weightlifting, Gymnastics, and Youth fitness classes.
 Like the Sheftel Memorial Fund, AR Strength’s primary focus is community.
 Making connections, building trust, and providing opportunities is what makes this great community flourish.
 Ian has been involved in the Sheftel tournament since 2006, as part of the Green Hills team.
 The whole team grew up with Justin, which makes the tournament that much more special.
 No matter the circumstances, we all make every effort to be a part of this day every year.
 I have planted my roots here in the Lehigh Valley.
 As a lifetime local, it is my honor to be on the board of the Justin Sheftel Memorial Fund.
 I hope to play a much more active role in building our community, and leading today’s youth into the best possible future.